trisulnsm/dinodoc/trisuldocs/docs/ug/ui/key_dashboard.md

 5) You can click **Resolve using nmblookup**, to resolve names using nmblookup. nmblookup, a part of samba suite resolves NetBIOS names (example, computer names) to IP addresses

 6) Click **Create Bandwidth Cap**, and set the amount of data you can upload or download.
 Exceeding this limit can result in a additional fee and can be viewed in the chart.
 Bandwidth is usually given in JSON format.
-For example, 5 Mbps should be given as {"bw": 5000000}.
+For example, 5 Mbps should be given as `{"bw": 5000000}`.

 ### Drilldown options